HISTORY OF PASCO COUNTY

 LENARD may have been named for D. W. Leneard, an early settler.

 LITTLE ROAD was named for Desmond (Des) Little, who operated a paving company, according to several sources.
 He is one of the eight children of Samuel M. Little.
-According to a 1967 newspaper article based on an interview with him, Des Little he came to Florida with his parents in 1917, settling in Sarasota, and moved to Tarpon Springs in 1924 and to New Port Richey in 1927.
+According to a 1967 newspaper article based on an interview with him, Des Little came to Florida with his parents in 1917, settling in Sarasota, and moved to Tarpon Springs in 1924 and to New Port Richey in 1927.
 He married Mickey DeCubellis, a daughter of Peter DeCubellis.
 According to Pauline Stevenson Ash, the road was named for Walter and Eva Little.
 Walter Little supervised the construction of U. S. 19 south from Hudson.

 LOYCE.
 Ruth Connor, formerly a resident of the town, believes it may have been named for a Mr. Loyce, perhaps associated with the railroad industry.
 Census records from the period seem not to show anyone with that last name in Florida.